Board of Directors

 Dr Malcolm Pearce

-Dr Malcolm Pearce is a Buddhist psychotherapist, currently engaged as a clinical supervisor of addiction counsellors with consultation rooms situated at North Sydney.
+Malcolm Pearce is a Buddhist psychotherapist, currently engaged as a clinical supervisor of addiction counsellors with consultation rooms situated at North Sydney.
 He also manages the Karuna Sanctuary, a retreat centre in the Blue Mountains.
 Malcolm has been teaching meditation for thirty two years in Australia and the USA drawing upon Tendai and Kegon traditions as his principal sources.
 He is the author of ‘The Mandala Dancers‘ a transpersonal study published on-line by the University of Western Sydney.

 Megan Thorpe